When Roger Met Guy: A National Choir is Born

 Obvious Man for the Job

 With the demise of the choral section of the Westpac contest after 1986, the New Zealand Choral Federation came on board trying to establish a national festival.
-The Big Sing wasn't established until much later.
+The Big Sing wasn't established until 1988 when it was called 'NZ Secondary Schools Choral Festivals'.
+The Big Sing name came along in 2000.

 Guy and Roger were both involved with the newly-named NZSSC, which was still functioning as an auditioned-by-cassette-tape school holiday course, but in 1987, Guy encouraged Roger to take on the role of Musical Director, "He told me I was the obvious man for the job".